mrmrcoleman/pynetbox_branching/README.md

 > [!TIP]
 > You can see that we need to pass a `pynetbox` object to `activate_branch()`
-> See `examples/example.py` for a complete example script
+> See `examples/example.py` for a complete example of how this works

 ```
 with new_branch.activate_branch(pynetbox=nb):